How to purchase Montana bonus points and preference points

 Nonresidents who did not apply for a combination license during the main draw (deer, elk or the big game combo), may purchase a preference point to be used in next year’s combination drawing.

 The difference between Montana's bonus and preference points

 Montana has a bonus point system in place for all special permits (deer, elk, antelope, sheep, moose and mountain goat).
-Every year that you are unsuccessful in the drawing, and you participate in the bonus point system, you will be awarded a point.
-When you apply in the draw your accrued points are squared to increase the odds exponentially for the applicants with more accrued points.
+For deer and elk, the special permits are used with a general hunting license (you need to draw a general combo license, to essentially be put into the draw for a special permit).
+Every year that you are unsuccessful in the drawing, and you elect to participate in the bonus point system, you will be awarded a point.
+When you apply in the draw your accrued bonus points are squared to increase the odds exponentially for the applicants with more accrued bonus points.
 All base bonus points accumulate over time until you draw a permit.

 Montana's point only fees

 Below are the fees for purchasing bonus points and a nonresident preference point without applying for a license.
 Note: There are no prerequisites to purchase the points.

 Resident & nonresident point fees

 How to purchase bonus and preference points